Cloud-SPAN/nerc-metagenomics06-taxonomic-anno/_episodes/01-taxonomic.md

 ## Taxonomic assignment of an assembly

 First, we need to make a directory for the kraken output and then we can run our kraken command.

+We use the following flags:
+- `--output` to specify the location of the `.kraken` output file
+- `--report` to specify the location of the `.report` output file
+- `--threads` to specify the number of threads to use
+- `--minimum-base-quality` to exclude bases with a PHRED quality score below a certain threshold (most important if you haven't filtered your short reads)
+- `--db` to tell Kraken2 where to find the database to compare the reads to

 ~~~
  cd ~/cs_course/analysis/